 Posted on Wednesday 31 January 2018

-This study described the complexities of current therapy interventions for children with neurodisabiliities and identified a wide-ranging research agenda.
+This study describes the complexities of current therapy interventions for children with neurodisabiliities and identifies a wide-ranging research agenda.

 Posted on Wednesday 15 November 2017

 This latest report by Gwyther Rees presents findings of the most extensive and diverse study conducted globally on children’s own views of their lives.

 The PEDRO study: Partnerships between deaf people and hearing dogs